EspressoTrip-v2/concept-application/README.md

 Also running "npm i" in all the services will be a good idea due to the continuous changes.

 ***Volume persistence***:
-The setup below needs to be done on start up of minikube, unfortunately minikube stops all deployments on shutdown.
-The PV for the stand alone deployments will only remain as long as minikube is running.
+The setup below needs to be done on start up of minikube... minikube shuts down all deployment, whether operators or not.
+The data created in Mongo will persist between restarts.
-The operator PV's persist on restart, when I have some time I will sort out the persistence...
-It is not priority on a test environment at the moment.
+Postgres database need a bit more set up, I will get to that eventually.
+If you ***minikube delete*** all data will be lost.
+If you would like to persist data on your machine give me a shout I will help you set it up, it unfortunately requires another command to be run and a few adjustments in the deployment files.